Performs a bootstrap for simple distance sampling models using the same data

 "Units", below.
 (Defaults to 1, implying all of the units are "correct"

 already.)
-This takes precedence over any unit conversion stored in model
+This takes precedence over any unit conversion stored in model.

 select the number of adjustments in each

-the exact detection function specified in model
+bootstrap, when FALSE the exact detection function specified in model is

 fitted to each replicate.
-Setting this option to TRUE
+Setting this option to TRUE can significantly

 increase the runtime for the bootstrap.
 Note that for this to work model

-must have been fitted with adjustment!=NULL
+must have been fitted with adjustment!=NULL.

 what proportion of the transects was covered (e.g., 0.5 for one-sided line transects).

-of multipliers.
+list of multipliers.
 See "Multipliers" below.

 which progress bar should be used?
 Default "base" uses

-, "none" suppresses output, "progress" uses the
+txtProgressBar, "none" suppresses output, "progress" uses the

-package, if installed.
+progress package, if installed.

 number of CPU cores to use to compute the estimates.
 See "Parallelization" below.